FirefoxCSSThemers/WhiteSur-FirefoxTheme/README.md

 >     2. Search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set it to `true` by clicking on the arrow button.
 > 5. Restart Firefox.
 > 6. You're done!

-#### Note about Automated Installation
-> We're working on an automated script to install the theme.
-It will be available on the `Releases` tab as soon as we finish it.

 ### DISCLAIMER
 > All information in the Service is provided "as is", with no guarantee of completeness, accuracy, timeliness or of the results obtained from the use of this information, and without warranty of any kind, express or implied, including, but not limited to warranties of performance, merchantability and fitness for a particular purpose.